-"What it takes is a harmonious appearance or a harmonious presentation.
-And straight staging also has the role models / expectations of employees, colleagues or the audience in view.
-For those who come highly personally, authentically and 'honestly' are quickly perceived by their professional environment as being 'too close' and 'too private'.
-I think it takes a professional demeanor, which by the 'keep balance' between authenticity and role exercise neither adapted nor comes to private: just a harmonious staging.
+“What is needed is a coherent appearance or a coherent staging.
+And staging in particular also has an eye on the role models / expectations of employees, colleagues or the public.
+Because those who come highly personally, authentically and 'honestly' are quickly perceived by their professional environment as 'too close' and 'too private'.
+I think it takes a professional appearance that by 'balancing' between authenticity and role play neither adapts nor appears too private: a coherent staging. ”

-Political scientist Eva Horn works perfectly, mastering this staging on her favorite social media channel, Twitter: With her green hair, rather random snapshot and cheeky slogan, "I often stay up late, drink a lot, and feel ashamed of all of us "If one takes her profile rather as a private and thus particularly authentic channel was.
+Political scientist Eva Horn works and masters this staging in her preferred social media channel, Twitter, perfectly: with her green hair, the rather random snapshot and the cheeky saying “I often stay up late, drink a lot and feel ashamed of all of us ”You perceive your profile as a private and therefore particularly authentic channel.

 First think, then tweet